ceph/ceph-ansible/docs/source/dev/index.rst

 - Create a new local branch for your pull request, based on the stable branch:
   ``git checkout --no-track -b my-backported-change origin/stable-3.0``
 - Cherry-pick your change: ``git cherry-pick -x (your-sha1)``
-- Create a new pull request against the ``stable-3.0`` branch.
+- Create a new pull request against the ``stable-5.0`` branch.
-- Ensure that your pull requests's title has the prefix "backport:", so it's clear to reviewers what this is about.
+- Ensure that your pull request's title has the prefix "backport:", so it's clear to reviewers what this is about.
 - Add a comment in your backport pull request linking to the original (master) pull request.